codeborne/klite/TUTORIAL.md

   assets("/", AssetsHandler(Path.of("public"), useIndexForUnknownPaths = true))
 ```

-This adds its own context, it is a good idea to use `/` as the path, so that files are available from shorter URLs.
+This adds its own context; it is a good idea to use `/` as the path, so that files are available from shorter URLs.

 The latter parameter is useful for SPA (single-page applications), where the frontend router handles the URL.